arashout/arashout.site/_posts/2021-11-19-field_by_field_comparison_with_dictreader.md

 Before reaching for [`pandas`](https://pandas.pydata.org/), I didn't to do a quick stack-overflow search to see if anything a little simpler existed. **This is something I wanted to show to someone who is just starting to learn Python so I didn't want to confuse them too much by throwing in industrial grade library with it's own semantics at them.**

 I found a post on StackOverflow (Can't find it now...) which recommended using [`csv.DictReader`](https://docs.python.org/3/library/csv.html#csv.DictReader).
 What an amazing find!
 I love the Python standard library 😃 .

+## Additional Context
+The exact scenario involved checking if a bunch of data from the test environment had been properly imported into the production environment.
+The developer know that a bunch of items would be missing or incorrect in the production environment but wanted to understand which records/fields needed fixing.
+Thus the variable names involving `test` and `prod` below.
+Basically `test` is the source of truth.

 # The Code
 ## Basics